felleslosninger/idporten-seid2-certificate-validator-lib/README.md

 ## Certificate authorities properties

-The default properties used in the library is avaibale in the [certificate authorities properties](src/main/java/no/idporten/seid2/CertificateAuthoritiesProperties.java) class.
+The default properties used in the library is available in the [certificate authorities properties](src/main/java/no/idporten/seid2/CertificateAuthoritiesProperties.java) class.
 It contains properties for test and production environments for certificate authorities Buypass and Commfides.

 ## Pre-loaded CRLs